robertc181/FAI/README.md

 7. As a new site user, I want to be able to easily create an academy profile

-8. As a new site user, I want to be able to view training sessions and have the option to go or not.
+8. As a new site user, I want to be able to view training sessions and have the option to attend or unattend.

 9. As a new site user, I want to be able to view trials and see if i have been selected for a trial or not.